-RESOLUTION NO. 2018-07-027R
+RESOLUTION NO. 2022-12-091R

-A RESOLUTION APPROVING A COLLECTIVE BARGAINING AGREEMENT WITH THE URBANA LODGE #70 OF THE FRATERNAL ORDER OF POLICE AND OF THE ILLINOIS ORDER OF POLICE LABOR COUNCIL
+A RESOLUTION APPROVING A COLLECTIVE BARGAINING AGREEMENT WITH FRATERNAL ORDER OF POLICE, LODGE #70

-(Term of July 1, 2017 through June 30, 2020)
+(Term of July 1, 2023 through June 30, 2026)

-WHEREAS, the duly authorized representatives of the City of Urbana in good faith have negotiated a three-year collective bargaining agreement ('Agreement') with Lodge #70 of the Fraternal Order of Police and of the Illinois Fraternal Order of Police Labor Council ("FOP"), concerning wages, hours, terms, and other conditions of employment for the term of July 1, 2017, through June 30, 2020; and
+WHEREAS, the duly authorized representatives of the City of Urbana in good faith have negotiated a three-year collective bargaining agreement ("Agreement") with the Fraternal Order of Police ("FOP"), Lodge #70, concerning wages, hours, terms, and other conditions of employment for the term of July 1, 2023 through June 30, 2026; and

-WHEREAS, the FOP has advised that the Agreement has ratified by the membership of Lodge #70; and
+WHEREAS, the Agreement has been lawfully and properly ratified by the membership of FOP, Lodge #70; and

-WHEREAS, the City Council finds that the best interests of the City are served by approving the Agreement and authorizing its execution;
+WHEREAS, the City Council finds that the best interests of the City are served by executing the Agreement.

-NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF URBANA, ILLINOIS, as follows:
+NOW, THEREFORE, BE IT RESOLVED by the City Council, of the City of Urbana, Illinois, as follows: